Join an Excellent Solihull Choir

 Our audience members love our concerts, and many rarely miss a performance.
 We love choral music and want to share it with you.
 Why not join us at our next concert?
 Or, if you are considering singing with us, come along to a rehearsal to see if you like what we do.

 With around 60 auditioned singers drawn from the area, the Solihull choir performs with professional orchestras and soloists in a number of select venues.
 Solihull Choral Society is conducted by our musical director Oliver Walker.
-This year we have a varied programme, with performances in four different venues.
+This year we have a varied programme, with performances in a number of different venues.
 Please use our website to find out more about the Choir, our concerts, buying tickets and how you can get involved.